mtschneiders/war-territory-helper/README.md

 # War Territory Helper

-A helper tool for managing and tracking war territories.

-## Overview

-This project provides utilities for territory management and warfare strategy coordination.

-## Features

-- Territory tracking and management
-- Strategic planning tools
-- Real-time coordination
+A helper tool for managing territory and reinforcement counts when playing the war board game.
+The main idea is to avoid having to recount number of territories at the start of a turn to figure out how many armies can be placed by a given player.

 ## Installation